seanbaxter/DirectXShaderCompiler/docs/InAlloca.rst

 Another wrinkle is the existence of callee-cleanup conventions.
 On Windows, all methods and many other functions adjust the stack to clear the memory used to pass their arguments.
 In some sense, this means that the allocas are automatically cleared by the call.
-However, LLVM instead models this as a write of undef to all of the inalloca values passed to the call instead of a stack adjustment.
+However, LLVM37 instead models this as a write of undef to all of the inalloca values passed to the call instead of a stack adjustment.
 Frontends should still restore the stack pointer to avoid a stack leak.